luizgmneto/extended/docs/Readme.txt

 ﻿FOR LAZARUS

 Just Register lazregisterextcomp package.
-Twice, Register your data connexion pakage.
+Register your ibx, zeos, dbnet data connexion pakage.

+extends.inc and dlcompilers.inc must be copied to inherited packages with root extendsinc.sh or extendsinc.bat.
+Verify directories in these files.

 Warning : Have not found how to compile lazfonctions one time only.